Housing Justice

 - While Mayor Karen Bass and the City Council have publicly supported and adopted policies to expedite housing solutions citywide to address the City’s devastating housing and homelessness crisis, as demanded by LA voters, some of the same elected officials are now covertly thwarting those efforts.
 Since taking office in 2023, Councilmember Traci Park and City Attorney Hydee Feldstein Soto, acting on animus against the project and the chronically homeless, disabled, and Black and Brown Angelenos it would house, have pursued a number of backdoor strategies to thwart and obstruct Venice Dell.
 These efforts not only undermine the City’s own stated policies, but they violate state law, including the state Fair Employment and Housing Act (FEHA), state statutes prohibiting discrimination against affordable housing, the Los Angeles City Charter, the Los Angeles City Administrative Code, and the Equal Protection Guarantee in the California Constitution.

-- What is the city doing to delay the project?
+- What is the City doing to delay the project?

 - The City is unlawfully obstructing Venice Dell in violation of state law.
 This includes city officials intentionally withholding approvals and agreements that are necessary before the project can break ground, and interfering with Coastal Commission review.
 These actions are denying housing opportunities to low-income individuals and people experiencing homelessness, who are disproportionately Black, Brown, and have disabilities.